 +358 30 395 5140 or +358 40 593 8428

 Jan Montell, Fingrid Oyj, Chief Financial Officer

 +358 30 395 5213 or +358 40 592 4419

 Fingrid is Finland’s transmission system operator.
-We secure reliable electricity for our customers and society cost effectively, and we shape the clean, market-oriented power system of the future.
+We secure reliable electricity for our customers and society and we shape the clean and market-oriented electricity system of the future.